LaProp: Separating Momentum and Adaptivity in Adam: Conclusion

 \section{Conclusion}

-Based on and motivated by a series of previous works, we have proposed an effective and strong optimization method for modern neural networks on various tasks.
-While the proposed method does outperform and show better flexibility than other members in the adaptive gradient family, we remark that the understanding of its true advantage needs to be tested with more experiments at the industrial level.
+Motivated by a series of previous works, we have proposed an optimization method that is shown to be effective for training modern neural networks on various tasks.
+While the proposed method does outperform and show better flexibility than other members in the adaptive gradient family, we remark that the understanding of its true advantage needs to be tested with more experiments and be investigated in further detail.
+Additional experimental results on CIFAR10 using residual networks and on IMDB using LSTM are provided in the appendix.